UrbanAnalyst/gtfsrouter/cran-comments.md

-# CRAN notes for gtfsrouter_0.0.3 submission
+# CRAN notes for gtfsrouter_0.0.5 submission

 The submission generates no notes or warnings on:

-* Ubuntu 18.04: R-oldrelease, R-release
+* Ubuntu 18.04: R-oldrelease, R-release, R-devel
 * Windows: R-oldrelease, R-release, R-devel
 * win-builder (R-release, R-devel, R-oldrelease)